AI Datacenters

 AI workloads impose fundamentally different demands than traditional cloud computing.
 Power density: A rack of NVIDIA H100 or B200 GPUs draws 40-120 kW, versus 5-15 kW for traditional servers.
 This concentrated thermal load requires advanced liquid cooling rather than conventional air conditioning.
 Networking: Training large models requires high-speed interconnects (InfiniBand, NVLink, or custom fabrics) that can move data between thousands of GPUs at terabits per second with microsecond latency.
 Reliability: A training run that takes weeks and costs millions of dollars in compute cannot tolerate hardware failures, requiring extensive redundancy and checkpoint systems.

 The energy implications are reshaping the power grid.
 AI datacenters are driving unprecedented electricity demand growth.
 Utilities that planned for flat or declining demand are now scrambling to provision gigawatts of new capacity.
-This has triggered a renaissance in nuclear power interest, with companies like Microsoft signing agreements with nuclear operators and startups pursuing small modular reactors specifically to power AI facilities.
+This has triggered a renaissance in nuclear power interest, with companies signing agreements with nuclear operators and startups pursuing small modular reactors specifically to power AI facilities.
 The connection to AI energy consumption is becoming a significant public policy and environmental concern.

 Further Reading